TEAMuP-dev/pyharp/README.md

 - `demo.queue()` must be called, otherwise an ongoing job cannot be cancelled from HARP.
 - `show_error=True` lets HARP report why a job failed ([see below](#error-reporting)).

 Audio and File components accept two PyHARP extensions: `.harp_required(False)` marks an input as optional, and `.set_info("...")` attaches instructions for HARP to display.
-Both are shown in our [UI tester](examples/ui_tester/app.py), which exercises every supported component.
+Both of these extensions are shown in our [UI tester](examples/ui_tester/app.py).
+Note that only track and generic file inputs can be made optional.
+GUI controls always carry a value.

 ### Error Reporting
 Gradio only forwards the text of an exception when `show_error=True` is set or when the exception is a `gr.Error`.
 Without either, HARP can report only that an unspecified error occurred, so launch with `show_error=True` as above.